-The criterion for independence is based on the definition set out in the Code.
+The criterion for independence is based on the definition set out in the Code and Practice Guidance.
 The Board considers an "Independent Director" as one who is independent in conduct, character and judgement, and has no relationship with the Company, its related companies, its substantial shareholders or its officers that could interfere, or be reasonably perceived to interfere, with the exercise of the Director's independent business judgement with a view to the best interests of the Company.

-The independence of each Director is reviewed annually by the NC.
-Under Rule 210(5)(d)(i) and 210(5)(d)(ii) which took effect on 1 January 2019, it stipulates that a director will not be independent if he is employed by the issuer or any of its related corporations for the current or any of the past three financial years; or if he has an immediate family member who is employed or has been employed by the issuer or any of its related corporation for the past three financial years, and whose remuneration is determined by the remuneration committee of the issuer.
+The independence of each Director is reviewed annually by the NC in accordance with the Code and its Practice Guidance as well as Rule 210(5)(d)(i) and 210(5)(d)(ii) which took effect on 1 January 2019, it stipulates that a director will not be independent if he is employed by the issuer or any of its related corporations for the current or any of the past three financial years; or if he has an immediate family member who is employed or has been employed by the issuer or any of its related corporation for the past three financial years, and whose remuneration is determined by the remuneration committee of the issuer.
 In this regard, the Independent Directors have confirmed that they and their respective associates do not have any employment relationships with the Company.